koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Docker.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-## Run the Docker Compose again in order to launch sucessfuly your node
+## Run the Docker Compose again in order to launch successfuly your node

 ```bash
 cd VPS-task
 docker-compose up
 ```

-**After completing this step you have your node sucessfully running**
+**After completing this step you will have your node successfully running**

 In order to verify this: